-Every four or five years, ATypI awards the Prix Charles Peignot for Excellence in Type Design to a designer under the age of 35 who has made an oustanding contribution to type design.
+Every four or five years or so, ATypI awards the Prix Charles Peignot for excellence in type design to a designer under the age of thirty-five who has made an oustanding contribution to type design.

-The recipient is chosen by a committee of ATypI members appointed by the ATypI Board.
-Past award holders have stemmed from a wide variety of countries and backgrounds — what they have in common is their interest and ability in the craft of typeface design.
-In each case, they are representative of the very best of their generation.
+The recipient is chosen by a committee of ATypI members appointed by the ATypI board.
+Past recipients of the come from a variety of countries and backgrounds; what they have in common is their interest and ability in the craft of typeface design.
+They representative some of the best of their generation of type designers.

-The prize is named after ATypI founder Charles Peignot, who was the organization’s first president 1957–1973.
+The prize is named after ATypI founder Charles Peignot, who was the organization’s first president from 1957 to 1973.

 Past recipients of the Prix Charles Peignot are: